Tnixc/simple/README.md

 # Simple Build tool

 A simple build tool that assembles a static site from components, templates, and data.
 I used it to build v6 of https://tnixc.space

 ## Todo List

 ### Core

 - [ ] LSP (and check command)
-- [ ] Implement proper Markdown rendering from .md files
 - [ ] Switch to using a .config file for configuration
 - [ ] Implement caching based on file hashes to avoid unnecessary rebuilds
 - [ ] Handle port collisions in dev server

 ### Components and Templates

 - [ ] Improve Template parsing strictness
 - [ ] Implement type safety-ish warnings for template-data mismatches
 - [ ] Add CSS scoping in components (waiting for @scope general support)
 - [ ] Provide warnings for unused and unfound components

 ### Data

 - [ ] Resolve dual sources of truth for Markdown frontmatter in blog posts (can't fix without proper Markdown parsing into entries)
 - [ ] Improve JSON parsing error handling

 ### Markdown and Content

 - [ ] Implement OG Image and meta generation, especially for Markdown posts

 ### Errors/Logging

 - [ ] Exact file and line in error messages

 ### Perf

 - [ ] Implement selective component caching to reduce disk reads
 - [ ] Conduct and analyze more extensive speed tests

 ### Syntax/Parsing

 - [ ] Improve escaping for special characters ({}, "", etc.) (needed?)

 ### Testing

 - [ ] Unit tests and end-to-end tests

 ### Done

+- [x] Implement proper Markdown rendering from .md files -> template entries
 - [x] Minify after build with minify_html, minifiy-js, lightningcss
 - [x] Multiple errors at once
 - [x] Better errs with file and more specific messages